MENU

 Pre-K through 12 Education

-The Chamber supports maintaining the integrity of the current foundation formula, while increasing and providing appropriations for fully funding the foundation formula, transportation formula, summer school, and early childhood education.
+A strong education system is key to Missouri’s long-term economic strength and competitiveness.
+The Chamber supports efforts to adequately fund education.
+Maintaining the integrity of the current Foundation Formula, while increasing and providing appropriations for fully funding the foundation formula, transportation formula, summer school and early childhood education.
 Additionally, the Chamber supports the creation and development of programs aimed at enhancing workforce development by reaching the goal of 60 percent of all students achieving a certificate or degree beyond high school.
+The Chamber also supports the creation and development of intervention and support programs leading to academic and attendance improvement for all school districts.
+The Chamber supports looking at ways to increase teachers’ pay in Missouri.

 Workforce and Childcare Funding

-The Chamber supports the creation and development of programs to increase labor market participation.
+The Chamber supports the creation and development of programs to increase labor market participation including internships.
 Identified as one of our grand challenges in the “All Things Missouri Database” as more than 30 percent of work-aged adults are not in the workforce.
 We call for the state to provide resources to further understand the population and develop strategies to attract more adults into employment.
 Additionally, the Chamber supports enhanced support for childcare funding as a workforce development necessity.

 Mental Health, Substance Abuse Prevention and Public Safety Funding

-Community Revitalization Funding
+Community Revitalization Funding/Housing

 To retain and grow population, the Chamber supports adequate workforce housing and neighborhood revitalization.
 We wish to continue to expand the Workforce Housing Tax Credits, supporting rent to own or an ownership plan, offering tax credits twice a year.
-Additionally, we support legislative efforts creating tax exempt bond financing linked to owner-occupied housing developments.
-Also, we support the creation of a fund for down payment assistance and the ability for cities to impose a semiannual registration requirement for properties vacant for six months that have municipal code violations.
+Additionally, we support legislative efforts creating tax exempt bond financing linked to owner occupied housing developments.
+Also, we support the creation of a fund for down payment assistance and the ability for cities to impose a semiannual registration requirement for properties vacant for six months and have municipal code violations.

 Tort Reform